polyhacks17/wabi-sabi/README.md

 #PolyHacks 2017 App
-Work in progress, may eat your cat
+:construction::rotating_light: Work in progress, may eat your cat :rotating_light::construction:

 ##TODO
 - Remove all placeholders, replace with actual stuff

-##Build Instructions
+##Build Instructions :wrench:
 (First time only)

 `npm install`

-`mkdir www` (don't ask why this is required, I have no idea)
+`mkdir www` (don't ask why this is required, just accept it as fact :books:)

 `ionic add platform $platform_of_choice`